 Ian heads the Browne Jacobson Barristers’ Birmingham team.
-Called to the Bar in 2010 and having refined his advocacy skills in courts nationwide for more than a decade, Ian has established a busy practice in which his clients trust him to handle complex cases involving society’s biggest issues in the areas of professional discipline, offender health and education.
+Called to the Bar in 2010 and having refined his advocacy skills in courts nationwide for more than a decade, Ian has established a busy practice in which his clients trust him to handle complex cases involving society’s biggest issues in the areas of education, professional discipline and coronial law.

 Ian prizes excellence in advocacy and enthusiastically offers internal and external training.
-Ian was a Keynote Speaker at Browne Jacobson’s EdCon 2021 and has championed his teams’ series of Advocacy in Action articles in Be Connected https://www.brownejacobson.com/education/training-and-resources.
-Ian also acts as a Pupillage Supervisor and returns to his former community high school in Bromsgrove to speak to prospective young lawyers about entering the legal profession.
+Ian has been a Keynote Speaker at Browne Jacobson’s EdCon and has championed his teams’ series of Advocacy in Action articles in Be Connected.
+Away from work Ian is actively involved in his local rugby club where he is the Mini & Junior Vice Chairman and sits on the Age Grade Disciplinary Committee.
+He also regularly returns to his community high school to speak to students about forging a career at the Bar.

 Ian appeared in a complex inquest concerning a death following an episode of drug-induced Acute Behavioural Disturbance (“ABD”) combined with police restraint.
 The inquest considered national guidance for emergency response times and proposed changes to the medical literature underpinning the incidence of death in cases of ABD and Excited Delirium.